DigiPie/evantay.com/user/pages/01.home/_resume/resume.md

           info: National Service
           date: October 2015 to August 2017
           description: "I served National Service at the Division Manpower Branch of Headquarters 2nd People's Defence Force Division (HQ 2 PDF).<br><br><b>Achievements</b><br>• Outstanding grade for  conduct and performance with testimonial<br>• Best Soldier of the Month (December 2016)<br><br><b>Notable Projects</b><br>• SAF Family Concert 2016 Invitation In-Charge: Implemented a ticketing system with barcode scanning capability using Excel VBA<br>• HQ 2 PDF National Education Tour 2016 Organizer: Liaised with tour agencies and caterers"
+        - title: DigiPen Institute of Technology, Seattle
+          info: Overseas Industrial Training Programme
+          date: Summer 2015
+          description: "I was one of only three students in my batch selected for this programme.
+During the programme, I worked in a team of four to produce a 2D puzzle game using DigiPen's proprietary Zero engine."
     #- title: Skills
     #  css_class: skill
     #  items: